ukri-excalibur/excalibur-tests/README.md

 Key repository contents are as follows:

 ```
+apps/
     <application>/
         reframe_<application>.py    - the ReFrame tests for <application>
         <application>.ipynb         - jupyter notebook plotting results for <application>
 modules/                            - python modules for functionality common to multiple tests
 reframe/                            - the ReFrame installation
 reframe_config.py                   - the description of each system for ReFrame
-output/                         - ReFrame test output - see above
+output/                             - ReFrame test output - see Reframe Concepts below
-perflogs/                       - ReFrame performance logs - see above
+perflogs/                           - ReFrame performance logs - see Reframe Concepts below
 ```

 ## Installation

 Ensure you have an HPC system with:
-- `slurm` (`reframe` itself can use other schedulers some extensions provided here are are currently slurm-specific)
+- `slurm` (while `ReFrame` itself can use other schedulers some extensions provided here are are currently slurm-specific)
 - a module system
 - `git`